 Depression Counseling: The Ticket To Happiness

 The English language sabotages people who have been diagnosed with Depression.
 In English, we use the same word -"depressed" - to describe a child who is sad to be cooped up indoors during a rainstorm as we do a person who has a diagnosable disorder caused by a biochemical imbalance.
-Diagnosable depression is not simply sadness.
-And contrary to popular opinion, it is not a choice.
-You aren't able to simply snap out of it or shake it off.
+Diagnosable depression is not simply sadness; and contrary to popular opinion, it is not a choice.
+You can't simply snap out of it or shake it off.
 Depression counseling is vital to overcoming diagnosable depression because it provides you with game-changing coping strategies to manage the hurdles of life.

 Recognize Disordered Living And Reshape Your Life